kyoucef27/kyoucef27/README.md

 ---

-## 📂 Repositories

 This GitHub contains:

-- 📌 Academic projects (networking, operating systems, software engineering)
+- Academic projects (networking, operating systems, software engineering)
-- 🧪 Experiments and learning projects
+- Experiments and learning projects
-- 🧱 Architecture diagrams and documentation (Markdown)
+- Architecture diagrams and documentation (Markdown)
-- 📄 Final reports and deliverables when applicable
+- Final reports and deliverables when applicable

 Each repository includes:
 - A clear **README**